vfdev-5/nncpp/README.md

 # [WIP] NNCpp - Neural Networks in C++ with CUDA ops

+**Warning:** _This is my playground project to implement tensor ops, neural networks, gradient computations etc._
+_Code structure and assumptions made may be restrictive.
+CUDA Kernel implementations are not optimized for performances_ _and may not work in all cases._

 - NNCpp library
   - Tensor (CPU/CUDA) on [Unified Memory](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#um-unified-memory-programming-hd)
   - Layers: activations, convolution on CUDA only